george-labs/george-backend-hiring/docs/assumptions.md

 I am assuming that whenever a user wants to get a wordCount with a file that consists of forbidden words, and the file does not exist then the program stops working.
 ## Iteration 3
 If there is an argument passed as a filename, and the file does not exist, then the program stops working.
+## Iteration 4
+I assumed that we are checking the uniqueness of the already filtered string (that does not contain the forbidden words)